dangkhoaow/freetool.online/app/projly/tasks/README.md

 └── README.md          - This documentation file
 ```

-## Centralized Task Management System (Updated 2025-05-24)
+## Full Hierarchical Task Display System (Updated 2025-05-24)

-The Tasks page now implements a centralized approach to task management using the `TasksContainer` component and `useTaskHierarchy` hook.
-This ensures consistency across different views while simplifying the page implementation:
+The Tasks page now implements a comprehensive approach to task management using the enhanced `TasksContainer` component and `organizeTasksHierarchy` function.
+This ensures that tasks at any nesting level (n+1, n+2, n+3, etc.) are displayed with proper hierarchical relationships while maintaining a clean and intuitive user interface:

 ```tsx
 export default function TasksPage() {